Henry and Cecelia Magaziner Magaziners of Humenne Updated 1/2/2012

 Mayme Bottenstein was born on June 9, 1871 in Circleville, Ohio.
 She worked in the millinery business with her sisters.

 Mayme married David I. Greenwald on June 16, 1909 in Franklin County, Ohio.
-David was born in 1869 in Cleveland, Ohio.
+David was born in Cleveland, Ohio on November 1, 1869.
 He also worked in the family millinery business.
 Later he was associated with the Shoe Corporation of America.
 Mayme and David had no children.

 David died on August 29, 1955 in Columbus, Ohio.
-He was buried at Green Lawn Cemetery with the rest of the Bottenstein family.
+He was buried at Green Lawn Cemetery with the rest of the Bottenstein family, in the same plot with Mayme's sister Blanche and her husband.
 Mayme died in Cleveland Heights, Ohio on August 18, 1960 at the age of 89.
 She was buried at Green Lawn Cemetery with David.

 Blanche Rose Bottenstein Simpson